How to Make a Big Design Statement on Your Walls

-  If you are tired of a neutral palette and want to go a little bolder test a few colors on your walls, choose your favorite and start by painting a hallway or powder room in a dramatic color like charcoal or dark blue.
-If you want a bit more pizzazz bring in fanciful throw pillows, art and accessories.
+If you are tired of a neutral palette and want to go a little bolder, test a few colors on your walls, choose your favorite, and start by painting a hallway or powder room in a dramatic color like charcoal or dark blue.
+If you want a bit more pizzazz, bring in fanciful throw pillows, art, and accessories.
 As you become accustomed to color you can add bright accent walls to coordinate with your furnishings.

-  Use Oversize Art
+Use Oversized Art

 Dominate one wall with a huge piece of art.
 Here’s an opportunity to make a big statement in a living room without having to rely on extraneous paint or wallpaper.
 The key is this gorgeous oversize canvas of a blue agate stone.
 The extra large print livens up the space and keeps decorating costs down.
 Stunning blue plays against the neutral backdrop to strike the perfect balance between bold and serene.

 Install Graphic Tile